Ron Robinson (baseball): Brewers

 The season also wound up being a good one for Robinson, at least statistically.
 Between his stints with the Reds and the Brewers, Robinson set career highs in wins and innings pitched, while recording seven of his eight career complete games, including his only two major league shutouts.
 Overall, Robinson went 14–7 with a 3.26 ERA.

 In 1991, Robinson started the third game of the season on April 11, pitching 4.1 innings, but in the process he suffered an elbow injury that cost him the rest of the season.
-He tried to come back in 1992, but pitched in just 8 games for the Brewers before being forced to retire at age 30.
+He tried to come back in 1992, but pitched in just eight games for the Brewers before being forced to retire at age 30.

 Career overview

 Robinson posted a career win–loss record of 48–39 with a 3.63 ERA and 19 saves in 232 games, 102 starts and 800 innings pitched.

+Personal life

+Robinson is married to high school sweetheart Becky Robinson.
+They have three children, Ronnie, Ryan and Megan.
+Robinson coaches baseball to students at his facility "The Dugout" in Visalia, California.
+Robinson also hosts Major League Baseball Players Alumni Association sponsored events such as the Legends for Youth Clinic, free programs to promote the game of baseball to youth using positive sports images and personalities.